 Throughout history, mankind has clamored for a cat that looked like Lon Chaney.
 And the Lykoi cat breed is here to answer that need.

-Also sometimes called a “wolf cat,” the Lykoi is certainly one of the most visually unique cat breeds in the world.
+Also sometimes called a "wolf cat" or "werewolf cat," the Lykoi is certainly one of the most visually unique cat breeds in the world.
 Despite their feral appearance, they are friendly, affectionate, playful cats who get along with humans and other animals.

-What coat the Lykoi does have is fine, short and has a coarse appearance, despite being relatively soft.
+What coat the Lykoi does have is fine, short, and relatively soft despite having a coarse appearance.
 Black roan Lykoi cats are the standard color, with a slightly silvery appearance.
-The Lykoi has no undercoat, leaving him with just the thin top hairs, which can make them look almost mangy.
+The Lykoi has no undercoat, leaving him with just the thin top hairs, which can make them look almost mangy—like a werewolf.
 Their eyes are nearly round and amber or green in color.

-They’re open to strangers, but may remain somewhat aloof, as they prefer the company of their regular human companions and may stick to them when company is over.
+They're open to strangers, but may remain somewhat aloof and shy around them at first, as they prefer the company of their regular human companions and may stick to them when company is over.

 Beyond those main concerns, the breed is pretty adaptable.
-They don’t climb or hide any more than a typical breed, so a multi-level scratching post and a couple of toys should suit them perfectly well.
-Multi-pet homes are rarely a problem for Lykoi kittens, especially if they’ve been properly socialized when they’re young.
+They don't climb or hide any more than a typical breed, so a multi-level cat tree, a few scratching posts, and a couple of toys should suit them perfectly well.
+Multi-pet homes are rarely a problem for Lykoi kittens, especially if they've been properly introduced and socialized when they're young.

 Do you enjoy brushing cats?
-Because you’re going to have to brush this cat.
-They are fairly regular shedders and, a couple times a year, Lykois can shed their entire coat, before growing it back for the next season.
-Brushing two to three times a week will keep you ahead of most of the regular shedding, but the cats will also need bathing once a month or so to keep their exposed skin clean and free of oil buildup.
+Because you're going to have to brush this cat.
+They are fairly regular shedders and, a couple times a year, Lykois can shed their entire coat before growing it back for the next season.
+Brushing once or twice a week will keep you ahead of most of the regular shedding, but the cats will also need bathing once a month or so to keep their exposed skin clean and free of oil buildup.

 According to The International Cat Association (TICA), the breeders matched a pair of unrelated Lykois to prove the breed specifically came from the cats' genes.
 Some Lykoi cats are still born to feral cat colonies.